How to Rebatch Jelly That Didn’t Set Properly

 - runny jelly

-- sugar: I use organic raw sugar
+- Sugar: I use organic raw sugar

-- regular pectin (not low sugar for rebatching): I usually get pectin from Walmart, Farm and Fleet, or Menards because it is generally cheaper than on Amazon
+- Regular pectin (not low sugar for rebatching): I usually get pectin from Walmart, Farm and Fleet, or Menards because it is generally cheaper than on Amazon

 - lemon juice

-- half-pint jars: I don’t usually buy these from Amazon because they are a lot more expensive so look for them at Walmart, Farm and Fleet, Menards, etc.
+- Half-pint jars: I don’t usually buy these from Amazon because they are a lot more expensive, so look for them at Walmart, Farm and Fleet, Menards, etc.

-- lids and rings for jars: It is recommended that you use new lids every time you can something new to make sure you get a proper seal.
+- Lids and rings for jars: It is recommended that you use new lids every time you can something new to make sure you get a proper seal.

-- canning tools: These tools make canning so much easier
+- Canning tools: These tools make canning so much easier

-- water bath canner: Mine is similar to this one!
+- Water bath canner: Mine is similar to this one!
 There are also bundles where you can get your canner and the tools together and save a little bit.

-Don’t use more than 4-6 cups at a time when you need to rebatch jelly.
-You want to make sure the batches are small enough that everything works properly and gets to the right consistency.
-Measure the jelly that needs to be rebatched.
-This recipe is for 4 cups at a time but you can adjust to make it 5 or 6 if you have more than 4 half pints of jelly that need to be rebatched.
+This recipe is for 4 cups at a time, but you can adjust to make it 5 or 6 if you have more than 4 half pints of jelly that need to be rebatched.
 If you have more than that, I would suggest just doing multiple batches.

 Wash and sanitize your jars by boiling them, putting them in the oven, or running a sanitizing cycle on your dishwasher.
 Since these jellies are only going to be in the canner boiling for 5 minutes, they need to be sanitized.
-According to the University of Georgia’s National Center for Food Preservation if something is being water bath canned for 10 minutes or longer, the jars don’t need to be sanitized.
+According to the University of Georgia’s National Center for Food Preservation, if something is being water bath canned for 10 minutes or longer, the jars don’t need to be sanitized.

 Let’s get JAMMIN’ (or jellying…not quite the same ring 😂)

-Heat jelly in a pot over medium heat until it starts to boil.
-Mix sugar and pectin together in a bowl to help the pectin not clump when you add to the jelly.
+Heat the jelly in a pot over medium heat until it starts to boil.
+Mix sugar and pectin together in a bowl to help the pectin not clump when you add it to the jelly.
 Add sugar/pectin mixture and stir.
 Add water and lemon juice and bring to a rolling boil over medium-high heat.

 Fill sanitized jars to 1/4 inch head space.
 Wipe the rims and put the lids on.
 Rings should be finger-tip tight.
 Put water in your water bath canner and put it over medium heat to start heating the water.
 Add your jelly jars and bring the water to a boil.
-Process in the water bath canner for 5 minutes.
-Turn off the heat and let sit for 5 minutes.
-Remove from canner and allow to cool for 12-24 hours.
-Check for proper seal and store in a cool, dry place with the rings off.

 Frequently Asked Questions about How to Rebatch Jelly